qlik-oss/gopherciser/docs/settingup.md

 Select random values in an object.

-See [README.md](README.md#limitations) limitations section for limitations to this action.
+See [Limitations](README.md#limitations) section in the README.md file for limitations related to this action

 ### Settings